CARI Health

 Foster Carr MD

 Dr. Carr is a Harvard and Stanford trained physician-entrepreneur.
 He entered the field of addiction medicine in 2015 and serves as the Medical Director of an Outpatient Treatment Program for opioid use disorder.
 His prior training in Biochemical Sciences at Harvard, medical school trainings in medical informatics at Stanford Medical School, and Internal Medicine trainings at UCSF/UCSD created the basis for his pursuit of the first website for internet-based telemedicine in the United States.
 In the spring of 1999 he was awarded the Cybervision Award for the Homecare Extranet from the US Department of Health and Human Services.
 Subsequently he built a protocol engine for asynchronous telemedicine as the cofounder of Gogohealth LLC .
-His vision and clinical experience significantly contributed to the methadone use case for the CARI Health electrochemical sensor.
+His vision and clinical experience have significantly contributed to the methadone use case for CARI Health.

 Laurie Russell